 The combination of these two will most certainly cause an exaggerated, if not pathologic, suffering when a loss occurs in your life.

-This was definitely the case with my very first heavy relationship break up when I was 18 years old.
+That was definitely the case with my very first real relationship break up when I was 18 years old.

 I was afraid of being alone, and by avoiding and not working on this issue, I further developed something else very dangerous:

 Fear of loss makes you vulnerable to many bad things, like infidelity and clinging.
 Furthermore, you don’t see things as they really are – you live in a bitter cloud of hope and assumptions.

 You especially tend to overlook things you don’t like about your partner or tolerate circumstances even if your needs are not being met – all this out of fear of losing them.